rogerchamberlain/rogerchamberlain.github.io/modules/06/assignment.md

 	Send a few more info messages.
 3. Set up a delta-time loop, running at about 1 Hz, that sends a message containing the `millis()` value used to control the loop (i.e., save the return value from `millis()` in a variable so that you can use it both for the `if` test in the delta-time code and send it to the PC.
 Make sure to use an `unsigned long`).
 This is the `0x32` message.
 4. Alter your Java code to parse the message and print it out nicely every time it's received.
-Include the type of message (e.g., info string, error string, potentiometer value, raw temperature value) as well as the value
+Include the type of message (e.g., info string, error string, potentiometer value, raw ultrasonic value) as well as the value
 (the string value or integer value).

 	Structure your receiver program as a **finite state machine**.
 We recommend reading our